Hey Nurture My Body Family!

 It has been traveling with our families to the beach for the past few months, and we finally decided to share.
-So, just 2 weeks ago we introduced our Organic SPF 32 Sunscreen to the Nurture My Body family of products.
+So, just 2 weeks ago we introduced our Natural SPF 32 Sunscreen to the Nurture My Body family of products.

 My favorite part about this product is that it only has 8 ingredients.
 I don’t know about you, but when I look at a label, the #1 thing that I look for is the number of ingredients.
 After all, there is nothing scarier than a label with a long list of ingredients that you can’t pronounce.
 Something even better?
-All 8 of these ingredients are organic, as you've come to expect from Nurture My Body.
+All 8 of these ingredients are natural, as you've come to expect from Nurture My Body.

 Here are the highlights:

 Where will you be wearing your Nurture My Body 32 SPF Organic Sunscreen?
 Comment below and let me know!
 Wherever you wear it, don’t forget to re-apply every 2 hours or after swimming, sweating or towel-drying.

 Hot off the press!
 The Campaign for Safe Cosmetics announced today that Nurture My Body is 1 of only 321 cosmetics companies in the entire world (they are called “Champions”) that have met the goals of the Compact for Safe Cosmetics, the Campaign’s voluntary pledge to avoid chemicals banned by health agencies outside the U.S. and to fully disclose product ingredients – a pioneering practice in the cosmetics industry.